ropensci-archive/PackageDevelopment/README.md

 -   [assertive](http://cran.rstudio.com/web/packages/assertive/index.html), [assertr](http://cran.rstudio.com/web/packages/assertr/index.html), [checkmate](http://cran.rstudio.com/web/packages/checkmate/index.html) [ensurer](http://cran.rstudio.com/web/packages/ensurer/index.html), and [assertthat](http://cran.rstudio.com/web/packages/assertthat/index.html) provide test-like functions for use at run-time or in examples that will trigger messages, warnings, or errors if an R object differs from what is expected by the user or developer.
 -   [covr](http://cran.rstudio.com/web/packages/covr/index.html) and [testCoverage](https://github.com/MangoTheCat/testCoverage) (not on CRAN) offer utilities for monitoring how well tests cover a package's source code.
 These can be complemented by services such as [Codecov](https://codecov.io/) or [Coveralls](https://coveralls.io/) that provide web interfaces for assessing code coverage.
 -   [withr](http://cran.rstudio.com/web/packages/withr/index.html) ([GitHub](https://github.com/jimhester/withr)) provides functions to evaluate code within a temporarily modified global state, which may be useful for unit testing, debugging, or package development.
--   The `devtools::use_revdep()` function from [devtools](http://cran.rstudio.com/web/packages/devtools/index.html) can be used to test reverse package dependencies to ensure code changes have not affected downstream package functionality.
+-   The `devtools::use_revdep()` and `revdep_check()` functions from [devtools](http://cran.rstudio.com/web/packages/devtools/index.html) can be used to test reverse package dependencies to ensure code changes have not affected downstream package functionality.

 **Internationalization and Localization**